glennsantos/Book-Notes/Nonviolent Communication.md

 **Sustaining Empathy**

 allow others the opportunity to **fully express themselves** before turning our attention to solutions or requests for relief.
-> If we are uncertain as to whether we have stayed long enough in the process, we can always ask, “Is there more that you wanted to say?”
+> If we are uncertain as to whether we have stayed long enough in the process, we can always ask, "Is there more that you wanted to say?”

 We know a speaker has received adequate empathy when
 1. we sense a release of tension, or